ferduran23/QA-Portfolio-Fer/README.md

 # **About Me**

 I am a junior QA engineer focused on software testing and quality assurance, with a strong interest in interactive and user-centered applications, including gaming environments.
-I specialize in manual testing, test case design, and structured defect reporting, contributing to early bug detection and supporting reliable software deliveries.
+I have foundational experience in test automation using Python, as well as working with databases and SQL for data validation and backend testing support.
+I am also experienced in manual testing, test case design, and structured defect reporting, contributing to early bug detection and supporting reliable software deliveries.

+ My focus is on quality control practices that ensure functionality, usability, and system stability across platforms, helping deliver consistent and high-quality user experiences.

 I have experience designing and executing test cases, performing software validation, and managing bug reporting and tracking processes within agile development environments.
 My analytical and detail-oriented approach allows me to identify defects efficiently, explore edge cases, and help optimize development workflows to improve overall product quality.